-- 9.7.4.
-To receive petitions, presentations and questions from members of the public, groups and outside bodies on matters relating to their area. - 9.7.5.
+- 9.7.5.
 To provide local input into service specifications where feasible for a local area and input for relevant local area consultations. - 9.7.6.
 In line with the Council's adopted Statement of Community Involvement to receive any presentations from developers, their agents and/ or Council officers on relevant applications for Strategic Housing Sites and other significant development (as defined in Policy SP9 of the Council's Local Plan), ask questions and provide comments accordingly.